 The standard mode is called "Free for all", often abbreviated as FFA.
 In this case, the objective is to destroy as many tanks of the opposing team without losing those of our team.
 Obviously, you have to shoot to destroy opponents against them.

 A second mode is called "Capture the Flag" and it consists in collecting the flags of the opposing team and bring them into their base without losing their own.
 Also in this case it is possible to destroy the tanks of the opposing teams shooting.

 A third mode is called "Rabbit Hunt" and in this case one of the players has a white tank (Rabbit tank) that must escape all the other players who have an orange tank (Tank Hunter).
 To capture the white rabbit will be enough to shoot him, but be careful, because if you hit it you will become the white rabbit that must escape!

-There is, then, a fourth game mode (called Non-standard Teams) that fits into another of the game modes listed (usually in the Free For All mode and exceptionally in Capture the flag) where there is a Rogue Team, ie a team that owns the tanks in black (Rogue tanks - yellow on the radar maps) that are allowed to shoot on their teammates and earn points for this action.
+There is, then, a fourth game mode (called Non-standard Teams) that fits into a different game modes listed (usually in the Free For All mode and exceptionally in Capture the flag) where there is a Rogue Team, namely a team that has tanks in black (Rogue tanks - yellow on the radar maps) that are allowed to shoot on their teammates and earn points for this action.

 - Access to a server and entered the game